NickLemmon97/MyGL_ArcadeCollection/README.md

 # atfGL Framework
-An in progress framework to practice OpenGL and framework setup with the intent to make small games.
+An in progress framework using C++17 to practice OpenGL and framework setup with the intent to make small games.
 A comfortable environtment for me to create what I want in the way I want to

 # Building